Exclusive - Trump EPA to propose repealing Obama's climate regulation: document

 The document did not provide any details of the potential new rule.

-EPA spokeswoman Liz Bowman said the agency does not “have any updates this time.”

-The CPP was designed to lower carbon emissions from existing U.S. power plants by 2030 to 32 percent below 2005 levels, requiring each state to adopt its own plans to achieve individualized targets.
+The CPP was designed to lower carbon emissions from existing U.S. power plants by 2030 to 32 percent below 2005 levels.

 It was seen as the main tool for the United States to meet emissions cuts it promised in the Paris Climate Agreement, a global pact to fight climate change.